 • Golodirsen (SRP-4053) uses our PMO chemistry and exon-skipping technology to skip exon 53 of the DMD gene.
 Golodirsen is designed to bind to exon 53 of dystrophin pre-mRNA, resulting in exclusion, or "skipping", of this exon during mRNA processing in patients with genetic mutations that are amenable to exon 53 skipping.
 We are enrolling and dosing patients in ESSENCE (Study 4045-301), our Phase 3 placebo controlled confirmatory trial in patients who have a confirmed mutation of the DMD gene that is amenable to exon 45 or 53 skipping using casimersen and golodirsen, respectively.
-Golodirsen is also being evaluated in a Phase 1/2 trial having two parts.
-Part I of the Phase 1/2 trial has been completed, and Part II, an open-label portion of the trial, is expected to be completed in 2019 (Study 4053-101).
+Golodirsen has also been evaluated in a Phase 1/2 trial, which has been completed (Study 4053-101).

-In September 2017, we announced positive results of an analysis that included biopsies of the bicep muscle at baseline and ontreatment at the Part II, Week 48 time point.
+In September 2017, we announced positive results of an analysis that included biopsies of the bicep muscle at baseline and on-treatment at the Part II, Week 48 time point.
 The 4053-101 interim trial results demonstrated statistical significance on all primary and secondary biological endpoints.
-In December 2018, we completed the submission of our rolling New Drug Application ("NDA") to the FDA seeking accelerated approval for golodirsen.
+In December 2018, we completed the submission of our rolling NDA to the FDA seeking accelerated approval for golodirsen.
 The FDA accepted the NDA and granted priority review status for golodirsen with a targeted regulatory action date of August 19, 2019.
 The FDA also indicated that it does not intend to conduct an advisory board for golodirsen at this time.